stacygohyunsi/algorithms-primer/README.md

 ### Brute force method
 Brute force is simplest way to explore the space of solutions - simply means to go through all solutions, however unlikely they may be, something which is not particularly elegant.

+### Divide and conquer
+Breaking down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly

 ## Dynamic Programming (DP)
 **What is DP?**
 DP or dynamic optimization basically means to take our problem and somehow break it down into a reasonable number of subproblems so that we can use optimal solutions to the smaller subproblems to give us optimal solutions to the larger ones.